2025 ISAKOS Biennial Congress Paper

 Purpose

-To evaluate the biomechanical properties of LET performed with onlay staple fixation, inlay interference screw fixation, and an onlay all-suture anchor fixation technique.
+To evaluate the biomechanical properties and failure mechanisms of lateral extra-articular tenodesis (LET) performed using onlay staple, inlay interference screw, and onlay all-suture anchor fixation techniques.

 Methods

-24 non-matched pairs of human cadaveric knees were used in this study.
-Knees were randomized to receive either cortical staple (n=8), interference screw (n=8), and all-suture anchor (n=8).
-An LET was performed as described by Chahla et al. for all knees using their respective fixation technique with the knee in 30º of knee flexion.
+Twenty-four non-matched pairs of human cadaveric knees were randomized to receive either a cortical staple (n=8), interference screw (n=8), or all-suture anchor (n=8).
+A modified Lemaire LET technique was performed for all knees using their respective fixation technique.
 Biomechanical testing was performed using a tensile-testing apparatus (MTS Systems).
-All knees were subjected to an axially directed pre-load cycle and subsequently assessed for load-to-failure.
-Primary outcome was load-to-failure.
-Secondary outcomes were cyclic creep and mechanism of failure.
-Results were analyzed via analysis of variance (ANOVA) while post-hoc Bonferroni´s test was utilized for pairwise comparison between groups.
+All knees were subjected to an axially directed pre-load cycle and subsequently assessed for cyclic and load-to-failure outcomes.
+Results were analyzed via analysis of variance (ANOVA) and post-hoc Tukey´s tests.

 Results